 Land Value Tax

 It’s time to reform our tax system for the 21st Century.
-Most tax policy experts agree that Philadelphia should shift taxes toward things that can’t move (land and buildings) and away from mobile sources like workers and investors.
-We're asking Mayoral and Council candidates to commit to shifting the tax burden off of workers and legitimate investors, and onto greater Center City’s land speculators and vacant property holders by changing our property tax to favor improvements over vacancy.
+Most tax policy experts agree that Philadelphia should shift taxes toward things that can’t move (land and buildings) and away from mobile sources like workers and investors to achieve the most fair and equitable tax distribution.
+Concentration of land wealth in the city is a big problem for achieving broadly-shared prosperity and a more equitable distribution of the fruits of the city's recent growth.
 The next Mayor and Council should commission an analysis of the economic and equity impacts of making the millage rate for land five times the rate for improvements, in a revenue-neutral shift.

-Help us win these changes are more: Sign up to volunteer to help 5th Square win some of these changes in city government.
+Help us win a more accessible, sustainable, and equitable Philadelphia: Sign up to volunteer to help 5th Square win some of these changes in the next City Council session!